wseaton/gpu-pruner/README.md

 **Note:** Requires a K8s service account with CRUD access to the resources in the namespaces that you want to prune.

+An [example set of k8s deployment manifests](./gpu-pruner/hack/kustomization.yaml) are available along with the role bindings to run in "cluster mode".

 ## background

 The background for `gpu-pruner` is that in certain environments it is very easy for cluster users to request GPUs and then (either accidentally or not accidentally) not consume GPU resources.
 We needed a method to proactively identify this type of use, and scale down workloads that are idle from the GPU hardware perspective, compared to the default for `Notebook` resources which is web activity.
 It is totally possible for a user to consume a GPU from a pod PoV but never actually run a workload on it!